okhanokbay/ExpyTableView/README.md

   }
 }

-//All of the UITableViewDataSource and UITableViewDelegate methods will be forwarded to you.
+//All of the UITableViewDataSource and UITableViewDelegate methods will be forwarded to you right as they are.
 ```

 See example code for more details and implementation examples.